Ashfaaq98/100-days-of-code/r1-log.md

-# #100DaysOfCode Log - Round 1 - [Your Name Here]
+# #100DaysOfCode Log - Round 1 - [M.F.M.
+Ashfaaq]

 The log of my #100DaysOfCode challenge.
-Started on [July 17, Monday, 2017].
+Started on [October 15, Friday, 2021].

 ## Log

 ### R1D1
-Started a Weather App.
-Worked on the draft layout of the app, struggled with OpenWeather API http://www.example.com

-### R1D2
+### Day 1: October 15, 2021

+**Today's Progress**: Completed working on two simple programs: (1) Guess the Number and (2) The collatz Seqeunce

+**Thoughts:** I have started 100 days of code.
+This is my first round.
+Feeling excited.
+I have started learning python.